-The symptoms of the cold and flu are numerous: fever, chills, sore throat, runny nose, body aches, and feeling downright miserable.
-They're unmistakable -- old nemeses we hope to never meet again, yet they have a way of creeping in season after season no matter how healthy our diet or lifestyle.
+The symptoms of the cold and flu are numerous: fever, chills, sore throat, runny nose, body aches... and feeling downright miserable.
+Each season, we hope to elude these familiar nemeses, and yet they have a way of creeping in season after season, no matter how healthy our diet or lifestyle.

-The cold and the flu are both respiratory infections caused by viruses, but have differing symptoms.
-According to Healthline, colds come on gradually over the course of a few days with milder symptoms and can last for roughly a week.
-The flu, on the other hand, has more severe and intense symptoms and can last upwards of two weeks.
+The cold and the flu are both respiratory infections caused by viruses, but while often lumped together, they do have different symptoms.
+According to experts, colds come on gradually over the course of a few days and can last for roughly a week.1 Colds also have milder symptoms than the flu, which has more severe and intense symptoms and can last upwards of two weeks.

-Plenty of rest and hydration are recommended to recoup from both the cold and the flu.
-Other holistic remedies, like the ones listened below, may help to provide relief and prevent illness in the first place.
+Plenty of rest and hydration are recommended to recoup from both a cold and the flu.
+Other holistic remedies, like the ones listened below, may help to provide relief and could even prevent illness in the first place.

 Over-the-counter medications such as antihistamines, NSAIDs, and decongestants may be taken if advised by a doctor or medical provider.